nrs-org/novelslop/content/vol_01/chap_03.typ

 #import "../../lib.typ": chapter

-#chapter(3, "Breakfast in the Narumi household")[
+#chapter(3, "Breakfast at the Narumi household")[
   Narumi household is a pretty standard two-daughter family.

   Located in the outskirts of Tokyo, they were not the type of rich family who
   // yo absolute suicide????
-  could afford a luxury apartment on a cliff 100 meters above the sea level, but still well-versed enough citizens with the urban lifestyle.
+  could afford a luxury villa on some cliffside 100 meters above the sea level, but still well-versed enough citizens with the urban lifestyle.

   The dad, Narumi Yosuke, was a professional musician who had made soundtracks